 1. What is MiFID?

-The MiFID represents the biggest change in legislation on financial markets across Europe and introduces a single regulatory regime for investment services in Europe.
+MiFID represents the biggest change in financial market legislation in Europe and introduces a single regulatory regime for investment services on the continent.

-The MiFID defines new harmonized European legal framework, which modify the bases of the financial services sector and posed a significant impact on the organization and relationship of business investment services to its customers standards.
+MiFID defines new harmonised standards in the European legal framework that modify the bases of the financial services industry and pose a significant impact for the organisation and relationship of investment services companies (ISC) with their clients.

 The main objectives are: